morethancoder/tubaty/README.md

 you can create a token using bot father on telegram https://t.me/BotFather then simply copy and paste it in the terminal

+enter your bot token then press enter

+## [ step 2 ] use the bot

+to use the bot u can send the `/download` command then send the video url

+and you are golden 🥇